wasim-ullah/wasim-blog/content/post/code-easy-way.md

 ## Steps
 1. Find and tweak the text or codes to change using inspect element in your browser.
-2. Replace the same in source files of your website, usually contained in .html or .css files.
+2. Replace the same in source files of your website, usually contained in .html or .css doc types.
 3. Click save.

 ## Test